About the Procurement Reform Program

 Designed to deliver procurement outcomes with a strong focus on transparency, support and streamlining, the program will provide clearer opportunities for industry and local businesses to work with the ACT Government.

-Reform will set a pathway to transparent, evidence-based procurement decisions; supported, clear roles coupled with customer-focused services to support public servants and businesses throughout the procurement lifecycle; and streamlined legislation, policy, process and templates that are efficient, and facilitate timely outcomes.
+This reform program sets a pathway to transparent, evidence-based procurement decisions; supported, clear roles coupled with customer-focused services to support public servants and businesses throughout the procurement lifecycle; and streamlined legislation, policy, process and templates that are efficient, and facilitate timely outcomes.
 An accreditation program will make sure that agencies who undertake procurement have the right capability to do so.

 The Government is committed to supporting businesses to navigate all phases of the procurement lifecycle by providing training and tools to assist them.
 For more information about the program, please click here or contact procurementACT@act.gov.au.